NWChemEx/TAMM/dox/IndexSpaces.md

 ```

+### SubIndexSpace
+`SubIndexSpace` is constructed from a reference `IndexSpace` by having ordered list of subset of its `IndexSpaceFragments`.
+Different than `IndexSpace`s, it also holds a reference to the full space that is used in the construction

+General use case is for defining a subspace of a full index space (i.e. occupied local MOs in DLPNO?).

+### DependentIndexSpace
+`DependentIndexSpace` is used for constructing dependent index spaces where the indicies are dependent on a different index space.
+The general use case for using `DependentIndexSpace` will be defining a mapping of indicies from two different index spaces (i.e. mapping PAOs to Atoms in DLPNO).

+There two main use cases for `DependentIndexSpace`s:

+- Generating Tensor objects with dependent indicies
+- Generating index labels from a dependent index space for bounding the indicies from an index space with a dependent index space in a Tensor operation

 ### TiledIndexSpace

 An `TiledIndexSpace` associates a tiling with an `IndexSpace`.
 A valid tiling of an `IndexSpace` ensures that no tile spans multiple index space fragments.
 An `TiledIndexSpace`'s size N is the number of tiles in it.
 A `TiledIndexSpace` provides an iterator to iterate over the tiles.
 Each tile, in turn, can be queried for its size and provides an iterator to iterate over the points it aggregates.